mahmoud/clastic/docs/tutorial.rst

 (like "America/North_Dakota/New_Salem").
 Also note that spaces in region and location names are replaced with underscores.
-Refer to the `list of tz database time zones`_ for a full list.
+Refer to the "`List of tz database time zones`_" for a full list.

 Prerequisites